MattJones-Cloudticity/policies/README.md

 User functionality (including user interface services [e.g., Web services]) shall be separated from information system management functionality (e.g., database management systems) (0208.09j2Organizational.7).

 Rules for the migration of software from development to operational status will be defined and documented by the affected application(s) owners.
 Development, test, and operational systems will be separated (physically or virtually) to reduce the risks of unauthorized access, malware infections or changes to the operational system (0228.09k2Organizational.3).

+All users are made aware of the security requirements and procedures, and their responsibility for protecting unattended equipment.
+(0210.01g1Organizational.1)

+Cloudticity safeguards information system output devices (e.g., printers) to help prevent unauthorized individuals from obtaining the output.
+(0211.01g1Organizational.2)

 # 3 Portable Media Security (Domain 3)